bushwickayudamutua/bam-automation/functions/packages/airtable/timeout_eg_requests/README.md

 }
 ```

-1) Click the `run` button
+5) Click the `Run` button
 ![](./assets/images/function_run.png)

-1) In the logs you should see a full list of the changes made and a summary of all changes.
+6) In the logs you should see a full list of the changes made and a summary of all changes.
 ![](./assets/images/function_logs.png)